yonekuri/bf6-MultiObjectsTransform/README.md

 For example, `RuntimeSpawn_Common.FiringRange_Floor_01` is a standard 20.5×20.5 plane-type object, but the object's origin point in-game is set at the corner of the plane.
 This means that when rotating an object using functions like `RotateObject`, it rotates around its corner.
 Rotating around the center of a plane is not possible using the official functions.<br>
-In this example, specifying `offset=mod.CreateVector(-10.25,0,-10.25)` changes the center of rotation for `QRotation`, as described later, to the center of the plane.
+In this example, specifying `offset=mod.CreateVector(-10.25,0,-10.25)` changes the center of rotation for `QRotation`, described later, to the center of the plane.
 <p align="center">
 <img width="547" height="322" alt="figure1" src="https://github.com/user-attachments/assets/a44f80ea-03b6-4430-9b3b-5825e87e1698" />
 </p>